iamnoah/compute-js/README.md

 ## Batching

+Batching can significantly improve performance if you need to make changes to several computes at the same time.
+In some cases, it can prevent errors by preventing inconsistent state from being used in a recompute.

 `compute.startBatch` and `compute.endBatch` work as you would expect.
 While in a batch, `onChange` handlers are suspended.
 When the batch is ended, they will all fire if their values have changed.
 If you call `startBatch` multiple times, you have to call `endBatch` an equivalent number of times before the batch is ended.

 During a batch, computes will still return the correct value.
 The only affect a batch has is to suspend change events.

+If a compute's value changes during a batch, but returns to its original value by the end of the batch, no change event will trigger.

+See tests/compute-test.js for a demonstration of batching.

 ## Vi(z)ualizing

 As you compose a lot of computes together, it can become difficult to figure out where a value is coming from.
 To help you out, computes can ouput their current dependencies in [GraphViz](http://www.graphviz.org/) format: